-Non-surgical treatment with limited rest and over the counter pain relievers is sufficient treatment for most patients.
-In some persons, a supervised physical therapy program for persistent mechanical pain may be recommended.
-Talk to your doctor to see which treatment is right for you.
+Non-surgical treatment with limited rest and over the counter pain relievers is sufficient treatment for most patients like you.
+In some people, a supervised physical therapy program for ongoing mechanical pain may be recommended.
+Talk to your healthcare provider to see which treatment is right for you.

-Bed rest: Short-term bed rest may be recommended for a few patients with severe back pain and muscle spasms.
+- Bed rest: Short-term bed rest may be recommended for you if you have severe back pain and muscle spasms.
 Bed rest for more than 48 hours is rarely recommended.

-Physical activity: In some cases, doctors recommend early physical activity to promote rapid recovery from back pain.
-For moderate to mild back pain, some patients are encouraged to maintain a near-normal schedule from the onset.
+- Physical activity: In some cases, healthcare providers recommend early physical activity to promote rapid recovery from back pain.
+For moderate to mild back pain, you may be encouraged to maintain a near-normal schedule from the onset.

-Ice and heat application: Applying heat and ice alternately to the back is helpful to relax the muscles and decrease muscle inflammation.
-In general, people are encouraged to apply heat for 20 minutes, and then to, apply ice for 20 minutes.
+- Ice and heat application: Applying heat and ice alternately to the lower back is helpful to relax the muscles and decrease muscle inflammation.
+In general, you are encouraged to apply heat for 20 minutes, and then apply ice for 20 minutes.
 If you find that one application is more helpful than the other, then use only that application.
-Generally, heat and/or ice should be applied 2 to 3 times per day.
+Generally, heat and/or ice should be applied two to three times per day.